Coronavirus Disease 2019 (COVID-19)

 4) ARDS occurs in up to 15% of hospitalized patients with COVID-19.

 5) Sepsis and septic shock: The incidence of sepsis in patients with COVID-19 is not well described.
-The incidence of shock in published reports was highly variable, ranging between 2% and 20%.
+The incidence of shock in published reports was highly variable, ranging between 2% and 20%, and has been certainly lower in 2024.

 6) Postinfectious phenomena, such as multisystem inflammatory syndrome (MIS)—a disorder similar to Kawasaki disease—has been described in children (MIS-C) and adults aged ≥21 years (MIS-A).